BrunoRoque06/Blockchain/README.md

 # Blockchain

 ## Overview
-This project is a simple implementation of Blockchain, managed by a group of miners.
-Blockchain is a tecnology that "guarantees" the order of a given set of events, and it is used in technologies such as Bitcoin and Ethereum.
-If these events are transactions (like Bitcoin), it "solves" the double spending problem.
+This project is a simple implementation of a Blockchain, managed by a group of miners.
+Blockchain is a tecnology that "guarantees" the order of a given set of events.
+If these events are bank transactions, it "solves" the double spending problem.
 Another important element of these systems is Digital Signature, which guarantees authentication, non-repudiation, and integrity.

 Routine:
 * Data (digitally signed) is sent to the Unconfirmed Data (a FIFO queue);